facebook/react/docs/docs/refs-and-the-dom.md

 }
 ```

-If you need to a ref to a component, it must be a class (additional discussion can be found in [this issue on GitHub](https://github.com/facebook/react/issues/4936)).
+If you need to a ref to a component, it must be a class.

 You can, however, use the `ref` attribute inside the functional component: